Is "going the extra mile" all the time pushing your team a bit too far? Learn about the dangers of staff overutilization, and smart ways to avoid it.

 If you're not sure where to start with tackling overutilization in your team, tracking utilization rates is most definitely the first step in creating an objective assessment.

-Monitor how long your team spends on different tasks, and use this data to assess what percentage of their working hours were used effectively.
+Monitor how long your team spends on different projects, and use this data to assess what percentage of their working hours were used effectively.
 As well as helping you assess utilization rates, the process provides concrete data on how long certain tasks take, which can feed into future project planning.

 Time tracking software can be a game-changer when it comes to tracking employee activities.
 If you are using resource management software like Runn, it can convert this data into utilization metrics automatically, so you can easily track the utilization of your teams and staff.